So you want to get married at San Francisco City Hall? A few pointers from a wedding photographer in love with that venue.

 Mayor’s Balcony Wedding

 Another option for a weekday wedding is the Mayor’s Balcony.
 This is one of the private wedding options – which means it costs $1,000 to reserve it.
 You can book the Mayor’s balcony up to a year in advance, and it will book up quickly for popular dates.
-It’s a separate reservation process, you will be dealing with the special events office.
+It’s a separate reservation process, you will be dealing with the lovely people of the special events office.

-They rope off the space for two hours and put up chairs, and you can bring drinks.
+They rope off the space for one hour and can provide chairs, and you can bring drinks.
 But, there is the additional cost and it can be a bit dark.
 You also have to make plans for everything to be finished prior to 4 pm.

 Here is what it looks like: